LouisBertin/prestashop1.7-docker-lamp/README.md

 - Duplicate `.env.dist` to `.env` and change credentials inside.
 - Create a `www` folder

+### ⚠️ macOS users - update 2023 - better overall performance

+You can use OrbStack instead of NFS and Docker Desktop : https://orbstack.dev/

 ### ⚠️ macOS users - enable NFS